maziarrezaei/ProductivityExtensionMethods/README.md

 ## Important Notes
 - The generated class is in C#, so it only works in C# projects.
-- The C# code contains C#8 syntax for some categories.
+- The C# code contains C# 7.3 syntax in some categories.
+Make sure it is enabled in your project by going to Project Properties -> Build -> Advanced...
+- The C# code contains *Nullable Reference Type* feature available in C# 8.
+It will only be generated if Visual Studio 2019 is used.
-- This package is only tested for all three target framework projects in Visual Studio 16.3.
+- This package is tested on latest versions of Visual Studio 2019/2017.

 ## Known Issues
-- If you reference the package but don't see any items added to your project, make sure the project was saved in the first place.
-This is a bug that will be fixed in a future versions.
 - If you removed the package for any reason, and immediately added the package again, no file will be added to the project.
 This is a bug in Visual Studio/Nuget that when you remove and immediately add again, the initialization script for the nuget package is not called.
-(Observed in Visual Studio 2019 16.3)
+(Observed in Visual Studio 2019/2017)
+- If package is added to one project, then immediately to another, the second project doesn't get the T4 template.
+This is due to the same bug as above and VS should be restarted between adds.

+#FAQ

 ## How is it different from other Extension Method DLLs?
 This is NOT a DLL assembly!